Andrea Valentini (designer): Career

 In 2007 Valentini launched her first collection of lifestyle bags for women and men.
 In addition to bags, she has successful jewelry collections, such as the DNA collection represented by the Museum of Modern Art in New York City, Japan, Korea, and Takashimaya in New York City, which also represented her bags.

 In 2009 she established a showroom, a gallery space and a roster of talent.
 Her showroom established her branded collections of sculptural lifestyle bags and furnishings, from her signature fabricated textiles to custom jewelry designed from industrial materials.

 Her gallery invited senior students to make the leap from school to street in effort to see their work in another context, expose them to a new audience, share, talk, show and sell their work for the first time in a gallery space accessible to the public.

 In 2009 Valentini asked her neighbor friend Olivia Culpo to model her bags and jewelry representing the face of her brand.
 Culpo quickly moved into pageantry and modeling, leading her to become Miss USA and Miss Universe 2012.

 In 2010 Valentini was asked to use her innovative fabric process to design an exclusive custom duffel bag for Eric Clapton's Crossroads Guitar Festival in Chicago, which he would give to 30 of his friends and legendary guitarists who performed in support of the fundraiser for the Crossroads Centre Antigua.

 In 2010, 2011, and 2012, Valentini's sculptural fabrics were on the runway in Style Week Fashion Shows in Providence, Rhode Island.
 She also participated in a sector of New York Fashion Week in 2012.

 Valentini's sculptural pieces were published in Inside Design Now 2003.

 Some of her pieces have been acquired by Vitra, Herman Miller, and Target.
 They have been featured in The New York Times, The Washington Post, The Financial Times, Providence Journal, Interior Design, I.D., Dwell, Parenting, Surface, and Metropolis.

+She claims all of her products are designed, manufactured and made in America.